Nubescope/react-native-navigation-hooks/README.md

 import { useNavigationComponentDidAppear } from 'react-native-navigation-hooks'

 const ScreenComponent = ({ componentId }) => {
-  // Listen events only for this screen when using withNavigation HOC or <NavigationProvider> (if neither of those are provided it will warn you at least you provide a `{ global: true}` option) useNavigationComponentDidAppear((e) => {
+  // Listen events only for this screen when using withNavigation HOC or <NavigationProvider>
+  // (if neither of those are provided it will warn you at least you provide a `{ global: true }` option) useNavigationComponentDidAppear((e) => {
     console.log(`${e.componentName} appeared`)
   })